-I have since held jobs at University College London, the Institute for Systems Biology in Seattle, and the Oxford-based company Physiomics (where I now serve on the Scientific Advisory Board).
+I have since worked at University College London, the Institute for Systems Biology in Seattle, and the Oxford-based company Physiomics (where I now serve on the Scientific Advisory Board).
 I currently live in Toronto with my wife and children, where I run a mathematical consultancy, carry out research, and write books and articles on science and economics.

 Finalist: Canadian Science Writers' Association award, for Apollo's Arrow (2007)

 Finalist: National Business Book Award, for Economyths (2011)